-Cord blood products from donors determined to be ineligible may be used if urgent medical need is documented.
+Donors determined to be ineligible may be selected to donate an HCT/P if urgent medical need is documented.
 Requirements listed in 21 CFR 1271.65(b) or 21 CFR 1271.90 must be adhered to.

-Urgent Medical Need - The cord blood unit is ineligible or the donor eligibility has not been completed and the transplant physician would still like to use the unit because no comparable HCT/P is available and the recipient is likely to suffer death or serious morbidity without the HCT/P (21 CFR 1271.3(u)).
-The transplant physician must document this urgent medical need for the cord blood bank before the infusion of the cord blood.
+Urgent Medical Need - The donor of the HCT/P is ineligible or the donor eligibility has not been completed and the transplant physician would still like to use the unit because no comparable HCT/P is available and the recipient is likely to suffer death or serious morbidity without the HCT/P (21 CFR 1271.3(u)).
+The transplant physician must document this urgent medical need before transplantation.